Online matching with delays and stochastic arrival times: Preliminaries

-Note that there are other criteria to measure the performance of online algorithms in the stochastic input model, such as \emph{expectation of ratio}, defined as the expected value of the ratio $\algor(\sigma)/\optim(\sigma)$ over all random inputs $\sigma$ (see e.g. \cite{garg2008stochastic}).
 We now present a more analysis-friendly version of the Poisson arrival model, referred to as the \emph{centralized} model.
 To design this equivalent process, we exploit the two well-known properties of the exponential distribution.

 \begin{proposition}[memoryless property] If $X$ is an exponential variable with parameter $\waitingparam$, then for all $s,t\ge 0$, we have

 \end{proposition}

 \begin{proposition} Given $n$ independent exponential variables $X_i \sim \expdistr{\lambda_i}$ for $i \in \{1, 2, \dots, n\}$, let $Z := \min\{X_1, X_2, \dots, X_n\}$ and let $\lambda := \sum_{i = 1}^n \lambda_i$.
 It holds that \begin{tasks}[style=enumerate](3) \task $Z \sim \expdistr{\lambda}$, \task $\prob(Z = X_i) = \lambda_i / \lambda$, \task $Z \perp \{Z = X_i\}$, \end{tasks} where $\perp$ denotes independence. \end{proposition}